BrittanyClarke/Project1/README.md

   Anokhi Patel
   Afua Acheampong

+Implementation Overview:
 This project was done in its entirety by Brittany Clarke, Anokhi Patel, and Afua Acheampong.
 We hereby state that we have not received unauthorized help of any form.
 This Simple FTP Client and Server project allows a server and client to interact with each other.
 We implemented this project using a single-threading at the server's end using TCP socket.
 This project allows the client to type in commands to view information on the server's side.
 As well in this project, it is assumed that the client inputs correct commands.
 There seemed to be an issue of printing information out to the client after calling ls command.
 But if you call it at the end, everything prints out perfectly.

+As well, in order to use get and put, the file and its correct name must exist within both directories.
+In the ftpServer directory, the server.txt contains content, so when you input 'get server.txt' it will copy the content into the server.txt in ftpClient directory.
+As well, in the ftpClient directory, the client.txt contains context, so when you input 'put client.txt', it will copy the content into the client.txt in the ftpServer directory.

+For the delete command, there is a delete.txt included in the ftpServer directory to make it easier to use the command 'delete delete.txt'

 Compilation Instructions:
 Starting the server: